MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-app-queries.md

  - Cloud apps that allow anonymous use - filters all your discovered apps to display only apps that are security risks because they don't require user authentication and allow users to upload data.

- - Cloud apps that are CSA STAR certified - filters all your discovered apps to display only apps that have CSA STAR certification either by self-assessment, certification, attestation or continuous monitoring.
+ - Cloud apps that are CSA STAR certified - filters all your discovered apps to display only apps that have CSA STAR certification either by self-assessment, certification, attestation, or continuous monitoring.

- - Cloud apps that are FedRAMP compliant - filters all your discovered apps to display only apps whose FedRAMP compliance risk factor is high, medium or low.
+ - Cloud apps that are FedRAMP compliant - filters all your discovered apps to display only apps whose FedRAMP compliance risk factor is high, medium, or low.

  - Cloud storage and collaboration apps that own user data- filters all your discovered apps to display only apps that are risky because they don't allow you to have ownership over your data but they do retain your data.